HyungseobKim/NavMesh/Description/Triangulation.md

 However, the fourth vertex could not be connected to the current vertex, so this is where we stop.
 But before going to the next vertex, there is one thing we need to do, which is pushing vertices to the stack.
 First, insert the vertex which is popped lastly (the last one we could connect to the current vertex, e.g. the third vertex in Figure 2).
+If you see Figure 2, you can notice that the other popped vertices can not be connected to any other vertices.
 Second, insert the current vertex.
-If you see Figure 2, you can notice that vertices connected to the current vertex can not have more diagonals.
+It has a chance to get more diagonals in the future.

 The other scenario is when the current vertex and the top vertex of the stack are on the different chain.
 Figure 3 shows this case.
 Since they are on the different chain and this polygon is y-monotone,